-Because every case is different, there is no guarantee on a time frame.
+Because every case is different, there is no guarantee of a time frame.
 It is possible that your case is simple and the insurance company will award your compensation in about 21 days.
 Those cases are rare, even in simple cases.

-After the initial 21 day investigation period, your case could go through a further review, appeals, or even taken to court.
+After the initial 21 day investigation period, your case could go through a further review, appeal, or even be taken to court.
 Our College Park workers’ compensation lawyers will help you understand what time frame you should expect.
 Effective attorneys aren’t always the fastest.
 It is more important to resolve your case properly rather than to close it in a hurry.